-The main types of ground rent schedules
+The main types of ground rent schedules are:

-- Ground rent that is linked to RPI (Retail Prices Index)||Any increase is in line with inflation, and is generally viewed as the most fair.
+|Increase linked to RPI (Retail Prices Index)||Any increase is in line with inflation and is generally viewed as the fairest.|

 Leasehold properties account for approximately 25% of residential homes in the UK.

 Leasehold houses, although comparatively rare (when compared to flats) have become more common in recent years.